 Racial and Social Justice

-The LAB supports conversation and reflection to examine and appreciate how Buddhism has been stewarded by white people and white culture, and to find out what we can to do re-imagine and re-interpret Buddhist practices for the liberation of all beings.
-We have observed that by bringing zazen together with an explicit concern for racial justice, people of color can turn the Dharma Wheel.
+The LAB supports conversation and reflection to examine and honor the multicultural origins of Buddhism, especially its Asian roots.
+It is interested in finding ways to explore, facilitate, and lift up Buddhism and its meditative practices to other persons of color.
+In this way, all beings can enter into re-imagining and reinterpreting Buddhism from the white-culture framework to one that is open to the liberation of all beings.
+It has been observed that by bringing zazen together with an explicit concern for racial justice, people of color can turn the Dharma Wheel.

 2nd & 4th Sundays: 11:30 a.m. - 1:00 pm

 The BIPOC Sitting Group is a space where Black, Indigenous, and People of Color can gather for spiritual practice without the judgment or curiosity of white people.
 Gatherings start with lightly guided Zazen for 30 minutes and then participants converse for about 60 minutes about whatever is arising from their hearts or on a topic that the facilitator might propose.
 Please direct questions to Carol Busshin Iwata: email@example.com.

 The BIPOC Leadership Scholarship Fund supports the growth of BIPOC spiritual leadership in the Zen Buddhist tradition.
 Spiritual leadership can look different depending on the path chosen, and the costs in terms of both money and time can be intimidating.
 The Fund encourages BIPOC individuals to apply for funding for expenses related to pursuing a leadership role on the spiritual path.
 This Fund is open to BIPOC participants in activities at Clouds in Water Zen Center, or in programs sponsored by Clouds in Water.

 Do you seek funding to support your development as a BIPOC spiritual leader?
 You can request an application by emailing BIPOCFund@cloudsiwater.org.